boschresearch/rince/README.md

 ## Datasets

 Download ImageNet, create the different ImageNet-100 splits with symbolic links using the following lists.
-You need to create both, a train and a val folder
+You need to create both, a train and a val folder.
 Download AwA2.
 ```
 ./datasets/ImageNet-100.txt